allancotto/python-data-science/README.md

 Short intro to Jupyter Notebooks.

 ### Notebook 1
-Python basic concepts refresher.
+Python basic concepts refresher and some text analysis exercises.

 ### Notebook 2
-Challenges you to do sentiment analysis on a sample text.
+Introduction to vectorised computing and dealing with large data with numpy.

 ### Notebook 3
-Introduction to vectorised computing and dealing with large data.
+Introduction to plotting in Python with matplotlib.

 ### Notebook 4
-Fun exercise to test your understanding of how data flows through Python.

-### Notebook 5
-Introduction to the numpy package and structing large data.
+Introduction to pandas and dealing with tabular data.

-### Notebook 6
+### Extra notebooks
-Introduction to plotting in python using matplotlib.
+At the end of the course, there are notebooks starting with `extra` which over a wide range of applied data science topics.
+Usually students are expected to do one of their choice but feel free to go through all of them.

 ## Authors
 This course was developed by Ignat Georgiev and Patrick Kinnear from the Digital Skills team at Information Services at the University of Edinburgh.